 Car subwoofers are manufactured with either a single voice coil (SVC) or dual voice coil (DVC).
 The difference is the DVC sub offers more wiring options to better match and take advantage of the amplifier.
-The DVC sub is can sometimes be slightly more expensive, but provides multiple impedance connections which may result in more power from the amplifier or to better match the available amp impedance options.
+The DVC sub can sometimes be slightly more expensive, but provides multiple impedance connections which may result in more power from the amplifier or to better match the available amp impedance options.

 A voice coil is the coil of wire around the former (tube) attached to the apex of the speaker cone.
 The voice coil provides the motive force to the cone by the reaction of a magnetic field to the current passing through it.